dalibo/emaj/docs/en/contributing.rst

 * Develop/maintain the upgrade script at the same time as the main *emaj- -devel.sql* script, so that the tests of a change include upgrade version cases,
 * Apply the same coding rules as for the main script,
-* As far as possible, ensure that the upgrade operation is able to process tables groups in logging state, without loosing the capability to perform *E-Maj rollbacks* on marks set prior the version upgrade.
+* As far as possible, ensure that the upgrade operation is able to process table groups in logging state, without loosing the capability to perform *E-Maj rollbacks* on marks set prior the version upgrade.

 At the beginning of a version, the upgrade script is built using a template (the file *tools/emaj_upgrade.template*).